-The source of the discrepancy between the measured and modeled profiles is unknown, but may be an indication that the UPP is a poor fit to this disturbed cluster.
-We note that the UPP as fit by the Planck is treated as a matched filter function of a single parameter, namely the mass within $R{500}$ as computed using the scalings reported in Arnaud et al. (2010).
-Furthermore, the Planck measurement of this cluster is entirely unresolved within $R{500}$ , so the profile shown is an interpolation of the UPP that results in the integrated signal measurement by Planck on scales $\gg R{500}$ .
+The source of the discrepancy between the measured and modelled profiles is unknown, but may be an indication that the UPP is a poor fit to this disturbed cluster.
+We note that the UPP as fit by the Planck is treated as a matched filter function of a single parameter, namely the mass within R{500} as computed using the scalings reported in Arnaud et al. (2010).
+Furthermore, the Planck measurement of this cluster is entirely unresolved within R{500} , so the profile shown is an interpolation of the UPP that results in the integrated signal measurement by Planck on scales $>> R{500}$.

 The GISMO S/N map shows broad qualitative agreement with the X-ray imaging (Figure 3, left).
-In the core, however, we find the SZ and X-ray peaks are offset.
+In the core however, we find the SZ and X-ray peaks are offset.
 An attempt to realign the peaks would bring the agreement on arcminute scales into tension.

 The observed peak offsets between the GISMO and XMM-Newton maps is not expected to be due to pointing errors.
 XMM-Newton imaging is precise to the subarcsecond level, and the positions of bright X-ray point sources agree with the locations of bright WISE counterparts.
-The GISMO pointing model is checked against 466 measurements of bright point sources, observed hourly through several days.
-All are within an rms deviation <4."5.
-The GISMO observations combine 32 observation blocks, each bracketed by independent pointings, thus the statistical 1 $\sigma$ pointing error of the composite map is estimated at 0."8.
+The GISMO pointing model is checked against 466

+Figure 4.
+SZ surface brightness profiles from the raw (dotted) and deconvolved (solid black) GISMO maps, with measurement uncertainties (dark grey) and systematic zero-level estimation uncertainty (light grey) ranges, compared with that computed from the median UPP (blue) fit to the Planck data (Planck Collaboration IV 2013).
+We also show the profile we recover (red with 2- σ uncertainties) when we insert the UPP into the jackknifed GISMO timestreams and analyze it the same way as the actual cluster observation measurements of bright point sources, observed hourly through several days.
+All are within an RMS deviation $<4^{\prime\prime}\!.5$.
+The GISMO observations combine 32 observation blocks, each bracketed by independent pointings, thus the statistical 1- σ pointing error of the composite map is estimated at 0 $^{\prime\prime}\!.8$.
 We also note that the positions of dozens of bright compact sources observed by GISMO observations during the same observation period are reproduced within the expected accuracy.
 We therefore consider the discrepancy to be of astrophysical nature.

-We do not expect to detect any contamination by the Cosmic Infrared Background (CIB).
+We do not expect to detect any contamination by the

+Cosmic Infrared Background (CIB).
 The unresolved part of the CIB is removed by flux zeroing outside of the cluster, so our fluxes are effectively referenced against the mean CIB level.
 Resolved CIB sources may be present in the map, but are unlikely to be detectable.
-A deep-field study with GISMO by Staguhn et al. (2014) finds no sources brighter than ~1 mJy (>3 $\sigma$ in our map) in a similar area to our field, and put the 2 mm confusion noise at $\leq 50 \,\mu$ Jy, i.e., several times below the rms in the observations presented here.
-The combined CMB+CIB at scales from 1' to 4' has also been measured at 150 GHz by the SPT to be $\leq 100 \,\mu\text{K}$ (George et al. 2015), corresponding to a signal $\leq 407 \mu$ Jy bm-1 in the GISMO data, comparable to the noise level in our map.
+A deepfield study with GISMO by Staguhn et al. (2014) finds no sources brighter than $\sim 1 \,\mathrm{mJy}$ (>3- σ in our map) in a similar area to our field, and put the 2 mm confusion noise at $\lesssim 50 \mu$ Jy, i.e. several times below the RMS in the observations presented here.
+The combined CMB+CIB at scales from 1-4' has also been measured at 150 GHz by the SPT to be $\lesssim \!
+100 \, \mu \rm K$ (George et al. 2015), corresponding to a signal $\lesssim \!
+407 \mu \rm Jy/bm$ in the GISMO data, comparable to the noise level in our map.
 We also note that recent studies by Sayers et al. (2013) and Gralla et al. (2014) both found the radio and submillimeter point source contribution to be minimal near 150 GHz.
 Therefore, CIB/CMB contamination in our map is expected to be small.